jeysonm82/docker-rfactor2/README.md

 ##Prerequisites
 - Linux box.
 Dedicated or Vps (KVM).
 (Recommended Vps provider: http://www.digitalocean.com).
 - 512 MB RAM (optional 512 MB vswap).
-- A linux distribution where docker can be installed.
+- A linux distribution in remote server where docker can be installed.
 (Recommended: ubuntu 14.04)
+- A vnc client (Real Vnc).
+- A ssh client (Putty).
+- Basic linux knowledge (ssh, cd, cp, etc.) and docker basics desirable.

 ##Components:
 - Remote server: VPS or dedicated server.
 It must be able to be accesed using ssh.